-While to some degree I have always been doing this in my classroom with other area and perimeter activities, I felt it meant that I needed some activities that were a bit more in depth – you know, the ones that require deeper thinking … and more time.
+While to some degree, I have always been doing this in my classroom with other area and perimeter activities, I felt it meant that I needed some activities that were a bit more in depth – you know, the ones that require deeper thinking…and more time.
 I decided to really tackle this during my area and perimeter unit.
-We dug in deep using a real life example.
+We dug in deep using a real-life example.

-The students had first arranged things where they thought they wanted it, and then sketched their lines.
+The students had first arranged things where they thought they wanted it and then sketched their lines.
 They would glue their parts down and then find the area and perimeter of each room and piece of furniture.

-We discussed how we could rearrange the furniture to create more area (and I challenged some students who finished early to try it!)
-Then students answered questions related to their house design when they were done – basically using applied math!
+We discussed how we could rearrange the furniture to create more area (and I challenged some students who finished early to try it!).
+Then, students answered questions related to their house design when they were done – basically using applied math!

-What is really great about the product I created, is I provided two different direction sheets for teachers – one with requirements (as described above) and one that is more open-ended.
+What is really great about the product I created is that I provided two different direction sheets for teachers – one with requirements (as described above) and one that is more open-ended.
 I have also provided many opportunities for differentiation, including allowing for completing this activity as a whole group or small groups instead of individually.
 There is also an extra enrichment activity that allows for further critical thinking.

 Regardless of which route you choose to take, the benefits are tremendous!
-Students find the activity engaging and it’s one of those applied math activities that really help you assess what your students understand about area and perimeter!
+Students find the activity engaging, and it’s one of those applied math activities that really help you assess what your students understand about area and perimeter!